 Here in Colorado, we take life to the extreme.
 There are the mountains to ski in the winter and hike in the warmer months.
 Rivers spit kayakers and rafters downstream.
-There are rocks to climb and boulder, and so much more here in our state.
+There are rocks to climb and boulders, and so much more here in our state.
 However, living in Colorado also means living in sometimes extreme weather.
 In the spring and summer months rains fall heavy onto our soils.
 One minute it is a healthy shower and the next it turns into a flash flood.

 Being in the foothills here in Ken-Caryl, Lakewood, and beyond means sloping topography.
 If your house is situated in any position where water is directed towards it, whether that be your house is at the bottom of a hill, or your yard may just have some slope to it, your house is at greater risk of flooding.
 The following article will explain risk factors for basement floods, what we can do to prevent them, and how to help if you become a victim to storm waters in your home.

 The Flow of Water

 Water will always follow the path of least resistance.
 It will flow down with gravity, and into any small crack or hole it embarks on.
 It can drip its way into basement walls, framing, floorboards, and up through the foundation of homes that are not well protected or that have improper drainage systems.
 During rains and especially during flash floods, water sneaks its way into many Lakewood and Ken-Caryl homes and turns nice, dry basements into flood zones.